---

 **Groupthink.** The most confident voice in the room shapes what everyone else says.
 The quieter participants self-censor.
 You end up with the opinion of the extrovert, not the group.

-Social desirability bias.
-People say what they think the moderator wants to hear.
-"Yes, I'd pay €50 for that" is a much easier thing to say in a group than to demonstrate in real behavior.
+**Social desirability bias.** People say what they think the moderator wants to hear.
+"Yes, I would pay €50 for that" is a much easier thing to say in a group than to demonstrate in real behavior.

-Small samples.
-Eight people is not a sample.
-It's a social event that produces qualitative observations, not statistically meaningful signals.
+**Small samples.** Eight people is not a sample.
+It is a social event that produces qualitative observations, not statistically meaningful signals.

-Recruitment bias.
-People who participate in focus groups are not representative of people who buy products.
-They're the ones who respond to recruitment ads and show up for incentives.
+**Recruitment bias.** People who participate in focus groups are not representative of people who buy products.
+They are the ones who respond to recruitment ads and show up for incentives.

-None of this means focus groups are worthless — they're excellent for specific use cases.
-But they're wildly overused for decisions that don't require their specific strengths.
+None of this means focus groups are worthless, they are excellent for specific use cases.
+But they are wildly overused for decisions that do not require their specific strengths.

 An AI focus group in Minds works like this:

-1. You define the participant types.
-Instead of recruiting from a panel, you create synthetic personas — specific role, context, attitudes, behavioral patterns.
-You can build 5 in 20 minutes.
+**1. You define the participant types.** Instead of recruiting from a panel, you create synthetic personas with a specific role, context, attitudes, and behavioral patterns.
+You can build 5 personas in 20 minutes.

 **2. You run a Panel session.** Minds Panels let you ask all personas the same question simultaneously and see their responses side by side.
 You can also run the panel sequentially and let participants "see" each other's responses for group dynamics.